Up to 50% off sofas & mattresses — limited‑time deals.

 How to choose the right Room & Board sofa

 Start with how you sit.
-If you work upright or you’re often up and down, prioritize a higher seat and a back that doesn’t let you melt forward.
-If you’re taller or you live for movie marathons, a roomier seat can feel great—just check whether you’ll want a lumbar pillow for long upright stretches.
-Next, match the footprint to your room: big silhouettes can be perfect anchors, but they’re unforgiving in tight walkways.
-Finally, be realistic about upkeep; plush cushions look best when you’re willing to fluff and reshape them.
+If you work upright or get up often, a higher seat and steadier back will feel better over time.
+If you are taller or mostly watch TV, a roomier seat can help, but check whether you will need a lumbar pillow for upright stretches.
+Then match the footprint to the room.
+Big silhouettes can anchor a space, but they are less forgiving in tight walkways.
+Last, be honest about upkeep; plush cushions look best when you are willing to fluff and reshape them.

 Recommended matches: